 - Grimm: Wu to Nick at murder scene quoting an employee of the deceased: "He said, and I quote, 'I'm surprised somebody didn't stick a tire iron in him before this'.
 Actually, that was a paraphrase.
 I left out the bad language because I couldn't write that fast."

-- Blackadder's memorable line "I believe the phrase rhymes with "clucking bell".
-Notably, this is his eminently understated response to finally receiving orders to lead his troops over the top.
+- In Blackadder Goes Forth, Blackadder's memorable line "I believe the phrase rhymes with "clucking bell" is his eminently understated response to finally receiving orders to lead his troops over the top.

 - Have I Got News for You had great fun mocking a BBC News broadcast which quoted a politician's scandalous remarks to a policeman as "Best you learn your [swearword] place.
 You don't run this [swearword] government.
 You're [swearword] plebs."
 Quoth Claire Balding: "What a bunch of [swearword] fuckwits."